 ● the Better Business Bureau, that’s good.

-● a neighbourhood Little League sports site that your business sponsored, that’s good.
+● a neighborhood Little League sports site that your business sponsored that’s good.

-● a local news site with a post about how your business saved the neighbourhood in the recent snow blizzard, that’s good.
+● a local news site with a post about how your business saved the neighborhood in the recent snow blizzard; that’s good.